jamesdonoh/mobile-applications/report.md

 ...

+### Multi-device support

+We can assume that the primary use of the app will be by mobile users, since it provides functionality in the 'eating out' scenario where it can be assumed that users are less likely to be at home and have access to larger devices.
+Nonetheless, some users do carry tablets with them and many newer tablets include GPS receivers which would allow the user's location to be identified similarly to a mobile.

+For larger screen widths, such as a tablet in landscape orientation, a different screen layout should be offered in order to make more efficient used of the increased available space.
+This approach is endorsed by the Android Best Practices, which state that "the objective of supporting multiple screens is to create an application that can function properly and look good on any of the generalized screen configurations supported by Android." [@androidscreens].

+(diagram?)

+For this app a dual-pane screen layout will be available to tablet users in landscape mode, replacing the separate list and detail views with a combined dual-pane mode.
+The advantage of this mode is that it makes it easier to flick between several offers and makes better use of screen real estate.

 ### Splash screen

 The functional requirements for the app (ref?) include the need to load new offer data when it is first started.
 It would be confusing for the user if the list view of offers were displayed before any data was available to populate it.
 To avoid this problem we can display a temporary screen to the user (sometimes known as an interstitial, or 'splash' screen) before the user interface fully appears.